 Craig Ferguson is an award-winning photographer from Australia.
 His work has been featured in several prominent magazines, including National Geographic, Lonely Planet and l’Espresso.

-Carrie Marshall: Hi Craig.
+MSW: Hi Craig.
 Thanks for joining us on My Several Worlds.
-It’s a real pleasure to feature you for our first interview.
+It’s a pleasure to feature you for our first interview.
 Can you tell us a little about yourself?
 When did you first become interested in photography?

 Craig Ferguson: Thanks for the opportunity to be featured on your site, Carrie.
 I’ve been taking photos for as long as I can remember.
 I started with a Kodak 110 when I was pretty young, maybe 5 or 6.
 I used to take pictures of everything.
 I later moved onto SLR with old Yashica and Cosina manual cameras.
 It wasn’t until I was about 21 that I first got a camera that had auto modes.

 MSW: How did you get started in the business of travel photography?

 Craig Ferguson: I fell into travel photography by accident.
 In the process of putting together a portfolio, I discovered that most of my photos fit the travel category, so that’s where I found myself.
 I still take travel shots, and with my love for travel I will continue to do so, however I’m trying to move away from being just a travel photographer.

 I’m focusing more on commercial and conceptual images at the moment.
 I have a few projects in various stages of planning and shooting that are far removed from what I have shot up until now.

 MSW: You’ve been living in Taiwan for several years now.
 What inspires your passion for this country?
 How have your experiences in Taiwan affected you on a personal level?

 Craig Ferguson: Yeah, it’s coming up on 6 years now.
 Time passes quickly because it sure doesn’t feel like that long.
 Taiwan is a great place to live.
 For me, I see it as a mixture between the east and the west, which sits well with me.